fourthespada/ChainChronicle-AutoHotkey/README.md

 Chain Chronicle!
 ========================

-Autohotkey script to run the ring loop on chain chronicle (esp. while you're away from your computer!).
+Autohotkey script to run the ring loop on chain chronicle (esp. while you're away from your computer!) on bluestacks.
+I used the default tablet resolution for bluestacks.

 It will do 50x AC exchange, 50x challenge recruit, then attempt to sell everything in your sell screen until it hits the locked cards.
 Script will repeat forever until paused or stopped.